COMPREHENSIVE

 If we run a food sensitivity test, you'd simply remove the foods from your diet that test positive.
 If you don’t end up doing a food sensitivity panel, we still give dietary advice as to what the best diet for you may be.

 When we do testing to rule out active infections (clinical or subclinical), there are many possible scenarios we need to be ready to address.
-Our point here is that the approach is completely different when we are trying to handle a bacterial infection, viral infection, yeast/fungal infection or parasite infection.
+Our point here is that the approach is completely different when we are trying to handle a bacterial infection, viral infection, microbial imbalance or parasite infection.

 For Bacteria, we typically use products that contain one or more of the following: